+Refactoring is an activity to improve a code or component’s internal structure or operation without changing its external behavior.
 The goal of software development is the continuous delivery of business value to users and stakeholders.
-Constantly changing technology, coupled with the evolution of business objectives and changing user paradigms, makes it difficult to maintain and constantly increase business value.
+Constantly changing technology and evolving business objectives make maintaining and continuously increasing business value difficult.
 Two paths to the future exist:

-- Continuously modify the system to provide a foundation for efficiently delivering not just the current business value but future business value as well
+- Continuously modify the system to provide a foundation for efficiently delivering current and future business value.

-The second choice is better.
-Refactoring—the activity of improving the internal structure or operation of a code base without changing the external behavior—is a means to this end.
-With continuous refactoring, the useful life of an Enterprise’s investment in software assets can be extended as long as possible, and users can continue to experience a flow of value for years to come.
-Refactors are a special type of Enabler story in SAFe and, like any other Story, they must be estimable, demonstrable, and evaluable, as well as accepted by the Product Owner.
+The second choice, refactoring, is better.
+With continuous refactoring, the useful life of an Enterprise’s investment in software assets can be extended as long as possible.
+Users can continue to experience a flow of value for years to come.
+Refactors enable an emergent design, ensuring the system continues to meet future business needs.
+Refactors are a particular type of Enabler story in SAFe, and, like any other Story, they must be estimable, verifiable, and valuable, as well as accepted by the Product Owner.

-Figure 1 illustrates the essence of Refactoring, which is the modification of any software entity—a module, method, or program—to improve its structure or viability, without changing the external functionality.
+Figure 1 illustrates the fundamentals of refactoring, which is modifying any software entity—a module, method, or program—to improve its structure or viability without changing its external functionality.

 For example, refactors may accomplish such things as increases in processing speed, sourcing different internal data, or improving security concerns.
-Another type of refactoring involves streamlining some aspect of the code to make it more efficient, more maintainable, or more readable.
+Another type of refactoring involves streamlining some aspects of the code to make it more efficient, maintainable, or readable.

-Refactoring mandates that each change is tested immediately to verify the accomplishment of the desired goal.
-A refactor may be broken into a series of sequential micro-refactors in order to accomplish a larger goal; each small refactor must be tested to ensure correctness.
+Refactoring requires that each change is tested immediately to verify the accomplishment of the desired goal.
+A refactor may be broken into sequential micro-refactors to accomplish a more important purpose.
+Each small refactor must be tested to ensure correctness.
 This iterative process preserves the integrity of the software at any stage.

 SAFe emphasizes the importance of keeping all work visible, including refactoring.
-Like user value work, it must be planned for, estimated, and prioritized at all levels of the Solution.
+Like user value work, refactoring must be planned for, estimated, and prioritized.

 Sources of Refactors